 It’s hard to get anyone in the nutrition world to agree on what amount of protein the average human being needs.
 Since I don’t track my intake, it doesn’t matter to me anyways.

 I prioritize protein (I make it the main macro) to keep things simple.
 From there, I adjust my fat intake or my carb intake depending on my activity levels.
 If I’m doing a lot of demanding activity during a given week, I’ll increase carbs and reduce fat.
 If I’m lower on the activity scale, I’ll decrease carbs and increase fat.

 All the while I’m keeping an eye on how I feel, especially in workouts.

 This type of approach does require a shift in thinking.
 While eating should be instinctual for everyone, there’s a mind-body disconnect for most people.
 We’ve domesticated ourselves to the point that we now need apps and spreadsheets to know when to eat and how much to eat.

-Make no mistake, though, committing to real food and learning to eat instinctually make you very powerful.
-This process makes you happier as well because it removes you from the obsessive micromanaging that most people are doing.
+Make no mistake, though, committing to real food and learning to eat instinctually will greatly empower you to remove yourself from the micromanagement model.

 From a recreational standpoint, my approach offers the most upside with the least downside.
 If you need any help implementing this stuff in your own life, check out our online academy.